pfgithub/threadclient/README.md

         on the outside and set pointer-events: none on the content while the content is not revealed.
 I thought I did this already but maybe something with having two seperate implementations caused it.
 -   [ ] the refresh button
--   [ ] watchable counters

-    1. all counters should have IDs.
-    2. when a counter is seen, it should register to watch any changes to the counter value of that ID.
-    3. when you count on a counter, it should send a signal to all the counters with the same ID to update.
-    4. when you load a new page with counters, the new values of the counters should take precedence over the old values of the counters.

 -   [ ] improve how parent and child nodes and listings are represented: reddit lets you link to a comment that might be deep in the thread. mastodon has the same. improve how this is represented in Generic data and improve how it is displayed on the page. currently, {header, replies}